mindsdb/mindsdb/mindsdb/integrations/handlers/aerospike_handler/README.md

 ## Usage

-In order to make use of this handler and connect to the MariaDB database in MindsDB, the following syntax can be used:
+In order to make use of this handler and connect to the Aereospike database in MindsDB, the following syntax can be used:

 ```sql
 CREATE DATABASE aerospike_db